All scripts available for production or perusal upon request.

 • One Act (2f) ~5 minutes

-Sydney and Catherine move into their freshman dorm room at USC.
+Sydney and Catherine, two freshmen from two different worlds, move into their freshman dorm room at USC.

 • One-act (2f) ~5 minutes